DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/provide-data/binding-to-federated-data-source.md

 ## Create a Federated Data Source with the Data Source Wizard

-To create a federated data source with the Data Source Wizard, perform the following steps:
+To create a federated data source with the Data Source Wizard, follow the steps below:
 ### Create a New Federated Data Source

 Click the **New Data Source** button in the **Data Source** ribbon tab.